Frank Field (cricketer, born 1908)

 Frank Field (29 February 1908 – 24 May 1981) was an English cricketer who played three first-class matches for Worcestershire and Marylebone Cricket Club (MCC) during the interwar period.

+Early life

-He was born in Langley, Worcestershire and died aged 73 in Stourbridge.
+Field was born in Langley, Worcestershire and died aged 73 in Stourbridge.

+Career

 Field made his debut for Worcestershire against Nottinghamshire at Dudley at the end of August 1928.
-Worcestershire lost the match by an innings, though Field look 4-60 (his only first-class wickets) in the first innings, all lbw.
+Worcestershire lost the match by an innings, though Field look 4–60 (his only first-class wickets) in the first innings, all lbw.

-Nearly three years later he played for Worcestershire against the same opponents at Worcester, but was ineffectual in returning 0-56 from 11 overs.
-Field's last appearance in first-class cricket came in June 1932, when he turned out for Marylebone Cricket Club (MCC) against Kent at Lord's: he made a pair and returned 0-78 from 18 overs.
+Nearly three years later he played for Worcestershire against the same opponents at Worcester, but was ineffectual in returning 0–56 from 11 overs.
+Field's last appearance in first-class cricket came in June 1932, when he turned out for Marylebone Cricket Club (MCC) against Kent at Lord's: he made a pair and returned 0–78 from 18 overs.

-He should not be confused with the much more famous Frank Field who had a long career with Warwickshire.